-Best Antique Replica (You Might Not Want To Sit On Much): Lady Elizabeth from Toscano
+Best Antique Replica (You Might Not Want To Sit On Much): Victorian Gossip Bench from Toscano

 - ‘The Back is Too Low” – This was one of the most common negative reviews of loveseats around the 50″ mark.
-Many midcentury-inspired looks in particular hit many people uncomfortably at mid-back, making them a poor choice for lounging, especially if you’re over 6’
+Midcentury-inspired looks in particular hit many people uncomfortably at mid-back, making them a poor choice for lounging, especially if you’re over 6’

 - “The Legs Are Too Short/Seat Is Too Low” – Another common complaint on both loveseats and small sofas is that they sit too low to the ground, making it difficult to get comfortable without an ottoman.

 - “It’s So SMALL” – Most of these reviews are clearly from people who made a purchase based on the picture.
 Don’t be this person.
 Check the product measurements and compare them to your space!

 - “It’s Fine, But The Cushions Are…” – a) too firm, hard as a rock, scratchy, flatten easily, or wrinkle (check reviews!) b) not removable or a different material on the back, so they can’t be flipped (check the product images and description!)

 Bonus: So Nice It Made The List Twice: Prospect Again, But In Velvet